 Once you’ve applied for the course you’ll be contacted by our admissions staff, offering you a choice of different audition dates.
 These dates will be between 12 November and 31 May.

-If you choose this option we will also ask you to send us a video link (we suggest vimeo link and password protected) of your recorded performance of the two to three minute solo choreography.
+The auditions are broken down into two sections, first the two to three minute solo choreography performance and finally the 20–30 minute interview.
+We will ask you to send us a video link (we suggest vimeo link and password protected) of your recorded performance of the two to three minute solo choreography.
 This video link should be sent three working days prior to your interview date to R.Way@plymouth.ac.uk.
-This option allows us to reach out to talented applicants who are not in a position to travel.

 Your two to three minute solo performance:

 Please prepare a two to three minutes (maximum of three minutes) contemporary dance solo of your own choreography.
-This can be performed with or without music, and if attending your audition onsite, the music track should be on your phone or iPad.
-One of our dance student ambassadors will assist you on the day.
+This can be performed with or without music.

 - Please wear dance clothing you feel comfortable in and dance in bare feet unless there is a medical problem and then just let us know.